 Livvi’s Place: for more inclusive playtime

-A playground accessible for children of all abilities is being built in Victoria’s south east, with support from the Medibank Community Fund.
+A playground accessible for all children in Victoria, supported by the Medibank Community Fund.

 The Touched by Olivia Foundation has a dream that one day, every community will have an inclusive playground.
 Since 2006, the foundation has been working to help improve the health and happiness of Australian children with disabilities, with a mission to create safe, accessible and inclusive playspaces that allow children of different abilities and ages to play together, side by side.